cernanalysispreservation/analysispreservation.cern.ch/docs/whatitdoes.rst

 -  Submission forms

-Submission forms are unique to each collaboration.
+Submission forms are designed to be unique to each collaboration.
 Taking into consideration the diversity of approach, workflow and language used for physics analyses within collaborations, the default analysis components and fields for description on the analysis forms are appropriate to collaboration requirements.
+Analysis groups within collaborations can further adjust the form to fit their respective workflow by duplicating or eliminating default component fields, and certain fields are conditional to the entered information on previous sections.

-Go here for more information on the terminologies used on the forms.
+Visit the Glossary page for more information on the terminologies used on the forms.

-As the active profile page for a physics analysis,

-Analysis forms contains fields for basic analysis information, which are fixed to each form, and fields for analysis component specific information, which can be added or left out, depending on the progression of the analysis that is being recorded.

- default fields, fixed fields, required fields, and conditional fields.

 -  REST API

 -  Connectivity

 -  Versioning
+Each analysis page is identified with a unique

+An Analyses record grows as the analysis proceed, and CAP keep track of each step of the way by assigning each stage of the analysis a unique persistent identifier

 2. Search and retrieve